srmnbelle/aws-bootcamp-cruddur-2023/journal/week2.md

 - Personal thoughts: I LOVE Jessica and Andrew's **energy** and passion on teaching this instrumentation topic 🔥
 - Distributed tracing
-  - modern standard on "observability"
+  - modern standard on "observability" (hot buzz word for your resume)
   - a story of what's happening
     - "trace" - the story
     - "span" - every row, has start time and duration, repesents a single unit of work of as apart of serving a request